Sustainable Web Development: Is Your Website Hurting the Environment?

 Director of Technology

-In 2019, there were 4.4 billion internet users.
-This number is growing at about 1 million new users each day.
-There are 1.5 million websites and a massive 44 billion GB of data is created per day.
-There are 300 hours of video uploaded every minute and 5 billion videos watched every day on YouTube alone.
-It’s estimated that the internet has the same yearly CO2 footprint of the entire aviation industry.
+As of 2019, the internet boasted 4.4 billion users, with approximately 1 million new users joining each day.
+With 1.5 million websites in existence, a staggering 44 billion gigabytes of data are generated daily.
+The sheer volume of content is exemplified by 300 hours of video uploaded every minute, leading to a daily consumption of 5 billion videos on YouTube alone.
+Alarmingly, the internet’s annual carbon footprint rivals that of the entire aviation industry.

 On the website programming side, the use of smarter and more efficient code can dramatically reduce bandwidth and improve the load time of a website.